coolbutuseless/foist/README.md

         by [Stephan Brumme](https://create.stephan-brumme.com/crc32/).
         This is noticeably much faster than the slice-by-4 crc32 that comes with the standard [zlib library](https://www.zlib.net/).
-  - When converting the numeric values to unsigned bytes for image output, they are truncated to integer rather than rounded.
   - Because PNG data also needs CRC32 and ADLER32 checksumming it is generally slower than PGM/PPM output.
   - However, writing a matrix with a palette will be faster in PNG as it